 HOW TO CHOOSE A CAT LITTER THAT DOESN’T STICK TO PAWS

 Nobody can blame cat keepers who are not aware that the litters they buy could actually stick to their cats’ paws.
 However, it doesn’t mean that you should be making the same mistake.
 Based on our team’s research, the best non tracking cat litter that doesn’t stick to paws need to address the following factors:

 - The litter’s weight is a telltale sign.
 Heavier litter will fall off more quickly from the paws while lighter ones tend to stick stubbornly.

 - The litter’s material also matters.
 A dust-less or dust-free litter will ensure that your pet’s lungs are safe from inhalable particles.

 - Clumping is also important.
-A cat litter that forms hard clumps is better because it makes scooping and disposing of wastes easier.
+A Low Tracking Cat Litter that forms hard clumps is better because it makes scooping and disposing of wastes easier.
 If the clump is hard enough, it would already be less susceptible to breakage into smaller pieces that could stick to a cat’s paws.

-- Although getting a cat litter that doesn’t stick to paws is enough to keep your house clean, buying a litter mat to complement it will help even more.
+- Although getting a cheap kitty litter that doesn’t stick to paws is enough to keep your house clean, buying a litter mat to complement it will help even more.

 To save you from the stress of finding the product that can satisfy your and your cat’s needs, we’ve also come up with a short list of products that we think could fit the bill.
 Some of those are the following: